 Line 2a.
 Check "Yes" if at any time during the tax year the organization had an agreement with another person or entity in connection with professional fundraising services.
-Do not include an officer, director, trustee, or employee who conducts professional fundraising services solely in this capacity as an officer, director, trustee or employee of the organization.
+Do not include an officer, director, trustee, or employee who conducts professional fundraising services solely in his or her capacity as an officer, director, trustee, or employee of the organization.